syncfusion-content/flutter-docs/Flutter/chart/circular-chart-types.md

 ### Grouping data points

 The small segments in the doughnut chart can be grouped into **others** category using the [`groupTo`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/groupTo.html) and [`groupMode`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/groupMode.html) properties of [`DoughnutSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DoughnutSeries-class.html).
-The [`groupMode`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/groupMode.html) property is used to specify the grouping type based on the actual data point value, or by points length, and the [`groupTo`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/groupTo.html) property is used to set the limit to group data points into a single slice.
+The [`groupMode`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/groupMode.html) property is used to specify the grouping type based on the actual data point value or by points length, and the [`groupTo`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/groupTo.html) property is used to set the limit to group data points into a single slice.
 The grouped segment is labeled as **Others** in legend and toggled as any other segment.
-The default value of the [`groupTo`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/groupTo.html) property is *null*, and [`groupMode`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/groupMode.html) property is [`point`]().
+The default value of the [`groupTo`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/groupTo.html) property is null, and the default value of [`groupMode`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/groupMode.html) property is [`point`]().

 {% highlight dart %}